 Today, the Network of Centres and Institutes provides centralized, coordinated delivery of personal and professional services to world-class Olympic and Paralympic athletes and coaches.
 Experts in sport science, sport psychology, strength training, nutrition counselling, dietetics and sport medicine are accessible to the athletes, nurturing their development.
 These teams are committed to the athletes’ successes, cheering them on both on and off the field.

-The COC and COF recognize that a closer association with the CSIN represents a critical partnership opportunity.
+The COC and COF recognize that a closer association with the COPSIN represents a critical partnership opportunity.
 One of the COC and COF’s key objectives is to win more Olympic medals.
 To accomplish this they rely on partnerships in the sport system to develop athletes and coaches, and in-turn increase the pool of potential medallists.

-CSIN’s provision of world-class facilities (including CSCM), services and programs contribute greatly to the success of Canada’s high performance athletes in national, international and Olympic/Paralympic competitions.
+COPSIN’s provision of world-class facilities (including CSCM), services and programs contribute greatly to the success of Canada’s high performance athletes in national, international and Olympic/Paralympic competitions.

 To find out more about other Canadian Sport Institutes, visit the links below:

 Institut National du Sport du Quebec

 Canadian Sport Centre Atlantic